-This is particularly relevant in scenarios when you already have a website up and running.
-Site analytics provide valuable data related to various metrics like click-path, average time spent on the website, bounce rate, etc. that gives valuable insights about user behavior – how the website visitors are using your website.
+It is particularly relevant in scenarios when you already have a website up and running.
+Site analytics provide valuable data related to various metrics like click-path, average time spent on the website, bounce rate, etc. that gives useful insights about user behavior.

-A/B testing is a method to test two variations of a web page by subjecting them to experimentation, and finding the version that delivered better results than the other.
+A/B testing is a method to test two variations of a web page by subjecting them to experimentation and finding the version that delivered better results.

-For example, there are two website designs and you want to know which works better.
-To find this out, split the traffic to these two versions of the website and measure their performance based on metrics such as number of conversions, bounce rate, sales, etc.
+For example, there are two website designs, and you want to know which works better.
+To find this out, split the traffic to these two versions of the website and measure their performance based on metrics such as the number of conversions, bounce rate, sales, etc.